 I went from about 1 in 10 clients actually signing my client contracts to 100% signature rate when I started using an e-signing service.

 Not up for creating your own contracts?
-I get that, and it’s exactly why I drafted fully customizable contract templates with creative entrepreneurs in mind — click here to check them out.
+I get that, and it’s exactly why I draft custom contracts for creative entrepreneurs — click here to contact me about your contract needs.

 *This information is attorney advertising and does not establish an attorney-client relationship, which is only formed when you have signed an engagement agreement.